 Steep hills and canyons make most of the wooded land towards the north of the Tonto National Forest quite inaccessible, and the few paved roads are rather winding and not conducive to speedy cross-country travel.
 In one of the narrow V-shaped ravines that stem from the Mogollon Rim, a series of underground springs with mineral-laden waters have built up large deposits of travertine (calcium carbonate) through which Pine Creek, a year-round stream flowing through the canyon, has eroded a passageway leaving the rocks above standing a natural bridge.
 The formation has been protected as the Tonto Natural Bridge State Park since 1990.

 The opposing sides of the valley receive unequal amounts of sun and exhibit very contrasting vegetation; thick pine trees on the northwest facing slopes but yucca, cacti and bushes on the southeast side, plus a variety of colors of exposed sandstone rock.
 A large number of bird species live in the different habitats, and besides watching them, the park is popular for picnics and hiking.
 One could probably explore the area by following the creek up or downstream for a few miles, or climbing the adjacent cliffs, but the official options are viewing the bridge from various overlooks

 and walking along three short trails that start from the central meadow:

-- Gowan Trail - a route down the cliffs just below the bridge.
-This is quite steep and rather slippery in places but well worth the trip as it leads directly beneath, and in times of low water it is possible to walk through and link with the end of the River Trail.
+Gowan Trail - a route down the cliffs just below the bridge.
+This is quite steep and rather slippery in places but well worth the trip as it leads directly beneath, and in times of low water it is possible to walk through and link with the end of the Pine Creek Trail.
 High above, a small waterfall cascades over the edge of the bridge with more trailing grasses and ferns.

-- Pine Creek Trail - a longer path alongside the west side of the creek to a viewpoint beneath the bridge, a good place to appreciate the stalactite-like formations that hang from beneath the bridge and adorn the west-facing canyon wall - aptly described as an 'outdoor cave' by the park brochure.
+Pine Creek Trail - a longer path alongside the west side of the creek to a viewpoint beneath the bridge, a good place to appreciate the stalactite-like formations that hang from beneath the bridge and adorn the west-facing canyon wall - aptly described as an 'outdoor cave' by the park brochure.
 This trail has recently been extended to link with another path above (the short Anna Mae Trail).

-- Waterfall Trail - a very short path down into the canyon above the bridge to a grotto with hanging greenery, seeping water and travertine formations.
+Waterfall Trail - a very short path down into the canyon above the bridge to a grotto with hanging greenery, seeping water and travertine formations.